google/patrick/README.md

 Parameterized tests behave exactly the same as standard `testthat` tests.
 Per usual, you call all of your tests with `devtools::test`, and they'll also run during package checks.
-Each executes independently and the your test report will produce a single report.
+Each executes independently and then your test report will produce a single report.
 A complete name for each test will be formed using the initial test description and the strings in the `test_name` parameter.

 Small sets of cases can be reasonably passed a parameters to `with_parameters_test_that`.
 This becomes less readable when the number of cases